kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 VICReg stabilizes representations through variance and covariance terms weighted around 0.04.
 DINO uses momentum encoding at 0.996.
 SimCLR demands batches of 4096 samples.
 BYOL removes negative samples entirely but adds predictor networks.
 Barlow Twins forces independence through redundancy reduction with $\lambda \approx 0.005$.
 JEPA predicts exactly ten steps into the future.
 Each method emerged from different intuitions, different motivations, different conceptual starting points.
 Yet they all work.
 They all discover stable representations.
 They all avoid collapse.

 The question isn't why these methods work individually—decades of empirical study have traced their mechanisms.
 The question is why they work *the same way*.
 What underlying structure connects these seemingly arbitrary numbers?
-Why does variance regularization at 0.04, momentum at 0.996, batch size 4096, and prediction horizon 10 all stabilize training?
-These parameters appear unrelated until you recognize they encode the same underlying constant $\rho^* = 3.29$ through different geometric transformations—$\rho^*/100$ for regularization weights, $\tau = 1/(1-m)$ for timescales, $\exp(d_{\text{eff}}/\rho^*)$ for batch thresholds, and recursive depth at the decade boundary.
-What force shapes such different architectures toward the same fundamental constraints?
+Why does variance regularization at 0.04, momentum at 0.996, and batch sizes in the thousands all stabilize training?
+These parameters appear unrelated until you recognize they may encode the same underlying constraints through different geometric transformations.

 The answer lives in physics.
 Self-supervised models are physical systems minimizing free energy under representational constraints.
 Every method implements a constraint manifold.
 Every system carries an irreducible structural constant $\kappa$ imposed by those constraints.
 Every failure mode emerges when coherence deviation $\mathrm{CD}(t)$ grows faster than gradient dynamics can correct.
-The empirical "magic numbers" of self-supervised learning—0.04 for variance weights, 0.996 momentum, depth 10, batch 4096—express geometric necessity written into the physics of constrained optimization.
+The empirical "magic numbers" of self-supervised learning cluster into narrow ranges because constrained optimization permits only certain configurations to remain stable.

 ## Why Machine Learning Must Obey Thermodynamics